-The Institute of Urologic Oncology at UCLA and the Department of Urology’s long-standing Prostate Cancer Program have a multi-disciplinary team that specializes in prostate cancer treatment and offers a number of innovative options.
+There are a variety of treatment options available to patients who have been diagnosed with prostate cancer.
+Here at UCLA, the course of treatment is individualized to each patient’s cancer grade and stage as well as current state of health.
+The management of prostate cancer requires extensive collaboration.
+The Institute of Urologic Oncology at UCLA and the Department of Urology’s long-standing Prostate Cancer Program have a multi-disciplinary team that specializes in prostate cancer treatment and offers a number of innovative options, including precision medicine that uses genomic testing and advanced biopsy techniques to guide treatment decisions in metastatic and castration resistant forms of prostate cancer.
 Bi-weekly conferences are held and attended by specialists including urologists, medical oncologists, radiation oncologists, pathologists, radiologists, and clinical trial nurses.
 This provides a forum with diverse, specialized perspectives for deciding upon the best option for each individual patient.

 The UCLA Prostate Cancer Program offers a broad range of innovative diagnostic and treatment options to patients who have been diagnosed with prostate cancer, including:

 The Institute of Urologic Oncology – Integrated Cancer Program provides newly diagnosed prostate cancer patients the opportunity to meet with renowned cancer specialists at UCLA – in the fields of Urologic Oncology and Radiation Oncology - on the same day in the same clinic.

 When you have prostate cancer surgery or prostate cancer radiation treatment the muscles that help you control your urine flow may be weakened.
 The good news is that there is a simple exercise called a Kegel exercise that you can do to help strengthen your muscles.